-Have you always dreamed of living in a big city?
+Wanting to live in a big city?
 New York City and Los Angeles are popular destinations for those who want the big city lifestyle, but they also come with high price tags.
 Fortunately, there are plenty of large cities in the U.S. that have more affordable costs of living while still offering the big city amenities you want.
-Check out these eight destinations and see what sets them apart!
+Check out these eight best cities in the U.S. and see what sets them apart!

 - Austin, TX